 The back-to-school season can be a stressful time for families.
 The transition from enjoying beach days in the sun to the daily routine of school can trigger some anxiety.

-“I see a range of emotions from kids near the back-to-school season,” says Jen Wojciechowski, a clinical child psychologist at Sharp Mesa Vista Behavioral Hospital.
+“I see a range of emotions from kids near the back-to-school season,” says Jen Wojciechowski, a clinical child psychologist at Sharp Mesa Vista Hospital.
 “Some are excited and some are uncertain about going back.”

 According to Wojciechowski, there are various reasons why a child might feel stressed about heading back to school, including: